Gabrielle Ducomble | Jazz Singer

 She wrote many of the unique jazz arrangements of well-known French songs that appear on her albums J’ai Deux Amours (2011) and Notes from Paris (2014).

 Notes from Paris album features modern jazz arrangements of songs such as ‘Je ne regrette rien’ , ‘I Will Wait for You’ and ‘Sous le Ciel de Paris’, with international musicians Nicolas Meier, Gilad Atzmon and Chris Garrick.
 Notes from Paris was acclaimed by critics, who called it “Polished, classy and refined … such a strong statement”.
 Jazz UK Magazine.

-With her own band Gabrielle has completed three UK tours, in 2012, 2014 and 2016 gathering fans in jazz clubs from Wakefield to St Ives, and received warm praise for her performances at Lichfield, Marlborough, Norwich and Porthcawl Jazz Festivals.
+With her own band Gabrielle has performed in many venues gathering fans in jazz clubs from Wakefield to St Ives, and received warm praise for her performances at Lichfield, Marlborough, Norwich and Porthcawl Jazz Festivals.
 A highlight of 2014 was guesting at Georgia Mancio’s ReVoice festival at the Apex.
 Further afield, she was delighted to play a series on concerts in Italy, with the accordionist Vincenzo Castrini, and at the Savanna Jazz Club in San Francisco.

 Nicolas Meier – Guitar

 Richard Jones – Violin